iaakash47/Barrel_shifter/README.md

  ## Creation of project
- 1.Click on the New Project and save the file name without any space 2.Project will be created
+ * Click on the New Project and save the file name without any space
+ * Project will be created

  ## eSim Window